TRAN-Gia-Quoc-Bao/Course-Robust-Control-of-Mechatronic-Systems/Project 1. Embedded control of an electric steering wheel/README.md

-# Exercises for Robust Control of Mechatronic Systems
-The exercises for my Robust Control of Mechatronic Systems course were given in two group projects (three students per group).

-The first one is "Embedded control of an electric steering wheel" which was finished.
+# Project: Embedded control of an electric steering wheel
+We tested our observers and controllers on a small testbed provided by our school to the students.
+Its description and image are found in the question file.

 The questions are in French, but the report is in English.

-The second one is "Robust lateral control of autonomous vehicles" which is still ongoing.
-The questions are in English.
-The codes and report will come soon.